persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

           - Left-click on a column header and drag it in another place to change columns order

     - The **Failed points** tab shows all the failed input points
-    - The **Cobweb plot** tab displays all the input points.
+    - The **Parallel coordinates plot** tab displays all the input points.
 The status of each point is shown in the last column **Status** (failed points=0; evaluated points=1).

       - Use the :ref:`Graph settings <firstgraphsettings>` window to set up graphical parameters.